OfTheNoseClan/Touhou-Fonts-File-Archive/README.md

 This project is a work in progress; as such, files in this repository are subject to change often.

-For legal reasons, the fonts themselves will not be included in this archive.
+For legal reasons, the fonts themselves are not being included in this archive.